NINDS CDE Notice of Copyright

 # of items per sub-scale: N/A.

 Scoring: Score for the Timed 25-foot Walk (T25-FW) is the average of the two completed trials.
-This score can be used individually or used as part of the MSFC composite score.
+This score can be used individually or used as part of the MSOAC Battery composite score.
+The T25-FW can also be scored to assess walking speed by dividing 25 by time, which yield feet per second.
+If at the upper end of the disability spectrum, this may be the preferred method.

 Strengths/Weaknesses: Gait speed in general has been demonstrated to be a useful and reliable functional measure of walking ability.
-The T25-FW is similar to the Ambulation Index, but while the T25-FW measures the time needed to complete the task, the AI uses a clinical rating of a performance category.
+The T25-FW is similar to the Ambulation Index, but while the T25-FW measures the time needed to complete the task, the AI uses a clinical rating of a performance category, and the 10MTW measures the time an individual walks 10 meters.

 Psychometric Properties: The T25-FW has high inter-rater and test-retest reliability and shows evidence of good concurrent validity.